beesness/game/README.md

 	If there are **more flowers than players**, *replant* **one flower per player**: take flowers from the *pile of unplanted flowers* and add them to the *garden*.

-	> For example: if there are 4 players and 6 flowers left, add 4 flowers from the *pile of unplanted flowers* to the *garden*..
+	> For example: if there are 4 players and 6 flowers left, add 4 flowers from the *pile of unplanted flowers* to the *garden*.
 * **Beesaster**

 	If the **flowers left are equal or less than the players**, the game enters *beesaster mode*.